jpmorganchase/salt-ds/.changeset/dropdown-updates.md

 Updated border color when in hover state for validation status `Dropdown` to match the color of the status.

 Added corner support for theme next for `Dropdown`.

+For `Dropdown`, focus ring will be shown on focus instead of focus-visible.